rust-lang/rfcs/text/0000-code-literals.md

     If this cannot be done, then issue a compiler error.
 The whitespace must match down to the exact character sequence.
 4. If a `-` character was present immediately prior to the closing quote, then remove the final newline.
+If there was no final newline to remove (because the string was empty) then issue a compiler error.
 5. Interpret any escape sequences and apply any pre-processing as usual for the string literal type without an `h` modifier.
     For example, newlines in the file are always treated as `\n`